About the PI

 ▶ David E. Hostallero (PhD Student): David earned his Masters degree from Korea Advanced Institute of Science and Technology (KAIST) in Electrical Engineering and his Bachelor's degree from the University of the Philippines - Diliman in Computer Science.
 He is the recipient of the prestigious McGill MEDA award.
 His research interests include machine learning and graph mining in pharmacogenomics.
 Currently, he is developing novel computational models to predict the drug response and identify therapeutic targets in cancers and respiratory diseases such as cystic fibrosis.

 ▶ Joseph Szymborski (PhD Student): Joseph has spent the last 7 years studying cancer biology from both computational and experimental perspectives.
 These studies were conducted as part of his Master's Degree in Experimental Medicine and Bachelor's Degree in Biochemistry, both granted by McGill University.
 For the period between those degrees, Joseph was employed as a Machine Learning Developer at Coveo Solutions.
+He is the recipient of the prestigious Les Vadasz Doctoral Fellowships in Engineering.
 His research interests include creating computational tools for the analysis of single-cell omics data, particularly as applied to the context of cancers.

 ▶ Sima Jeddi (PhD Student): Sima received her Master's and Bachelor's degrees from Amirkabir University of Technology (Iran) in Electrical Engineering.
 She has received the prestigious MEDA award at McGill.
 Her research revolves around machine learning and time series prediction.
 Currently, she is developing machine learning methods to reconstruct causal transcriptional regulatory networks using (pseudo)-time series data.